Spring is In the Air

 Along my favorite hiking trails, I look forward to seeing particular trees.
 I’m drawn to their shapes, the curvature of their limbs, the shade they offer, or the feeling they invoke.
 Over time, I feel like I know them, and that they know me.
 I’ve had my eye on this particular bend in the trail.
 I like the way the tree leans over, toward the bridge and the rock, greeting those that pass.
 Just as people are unique in their character, so are trees.
 As I painted this tree’s portrait, I felt like I was painting an ‘Old Friend’.

 Mist hung in the air.
 Clouds filled the sky.
 I rounded the corner, and was startled by the blaze of fall color.
 The trees seemed lit from within.
 I was drawn to the tumultuous contrast of rioting color against the mirror like smoothness of the river.
 As I painted, stillness hung in the air.
 Two fishermen worked their way up the Poudre River, calling out as they cast and caught fish.
 Completed en plein air.

 There are places we return to paint again and again.
 This is one of those places.
 Away from the hustle and bustle of town, tucked behind the hogbacks, Bobcat Ridge is quiet and serene.
 Fall lingers here, holding onto color until this snow flies.
 Tucked into a curve of the road, the sun warms the earth and the leaves glow.
 The beauty of fall stands in proud glory.

 This Limited Edition Archival Giclée is printed on smooth 100% acid free cotton rag, natural white, heavyweight fine art paper.
 As an archival, museum quality paper, this print has a light fastness rating of 100+ years under normal indoor lighting conditions.

 Each print is numbered and signed by the artist.

-Size: 6×6 plus a half inch white border
+Size: 10 x13 with a one inch white border